-DIY or "Do It Yourself" projects are more popular than ever.
-Television networks such as HGTV are now among the most watched in the country, thanks to their huge lineup of home improvement shows.
-Thanks to them, DIY is seen as fun, team building exercise for scrappy families with an eye for savings.
-You can easily pull up videos on YouTube of people removing their home's asbestos floor tiles, drywall, or popcorn ceilings.
+DIY or “Do It Yourself” projects are more popular than ever.
+Television networks such as HGTV are now among the most-watched in the country, thanks to their huge lineup of home improvement shows.
+Thanks to them, DIY is seen as a fun, team-building exercise for scrappy families with an eye for savings.
+You can easily pull up videos on YouTube of people removing their home’s asbestos floor tiles, drywall, or popcorn ceilings.

 There’s just one problem: It’s a terrible idea.

 Consider this: the majority of laws regarding asbestos actually relate to the handling of it by workers.
-Abatement companies like MESS are required by the government to send our workers to 32 hour certification courses before they can even be around asbestos.
+Abatement companies like M.E.S.S. are required by the government to send our workers to 32-hour certification courses before they can even be around asbestos.
 We also need special licenses to handle and transport it.
 Why?
-Because according to the EPA, there is no safe exposure levels of asbestos.
-So if you're thinking about removing asbestos on their own, here's 5 great reasons not to:
+Because according to the EPA, there are no safe exposure levels of asbestos.
+So if you’re thinking about removing asbestos on their own, here are 5 great reasons not to:

 1) A respirator is not enough.

 Most people know that asbestos is dangerous when inhaled.
 It makes sense to buy a respirator.
 But that’s just one small part of limiting your exposure.
 When you disturb asbestos fibers, they will proceed to contaminate your clothes, the room you’re in, and even adjacent rooms.
 Asbestos is smaller than a single human hair.
 Once distributed, millions of fibers that you cannot see will travel anywhere that is not vacuum sealed.

 M.E.S.S. will completely contain your work area in 4-6 milometer poly sheeting, often in two layers.
 We’ll seal off doorways, windows, even electrical outlets.
 We’ll also wear disposable suits while we handle your asbestos, careful to remove them before leaving the work area.